googleapis/google-api-php-client/README.md

 ### Download the Release

-If you abhor using composer, you can download the package in its entirety.
+If you prefer not to use composer, you can download the package in its entirety.
 The [Releases](https://github.com/googleapis/google-api-php-client/releases) page lists all stable versions.
 Download any file with the name `google-api-php-client-[RELEASE_NAME].zip` for a package including this library and its dependencies.

 Uncompress the zip file you download, and include the autoloader in your project: